-On 16 April 2020 the AEMC published a draft report for the 2020 biennial review into liquidity in wholesale and gas pipeline trading markets.
+On 17 July 2020 the AEMC published a final report for the 2020 biennial review into liquidity in wholesale and gas pipeline trading markets.

 Overall the Commission finds that progress is being made towards increased liquidity that can contribute to achieving the COAG Energy Council’s gas market vision, which is for